-In this paper we propose an approach which demonstrates how to improve the utilisation and performance of the whole system by reclaiming gain time at run-time.
-We use a gain time reclaiming mechanism to compensate for the tradeoff among the flexibility, efficiency and predictability.
-Our approach shows that integrating WCET analysis with gain time reclaiming not only may achieve high utilisation and high performance of the whole real-time system, but also keep the flexibility of the object-oriented real-time applications.
+In this paper we propose an approach which demonstrates how to improve the utilisation and overall performance of the whole system by reclaiming gain time at run-time.
+The primary focus of this paper is to demonstrate how to reclaim the gain times from periodic realtime tasks, rather than how to apply them in scheduling algorithms.
+Integrating the gain time reclaiming with the scheduling algorithm is outside the scope of this paper.
+Techniques such as Dual-Priority Scheduling [7] and Dynamic Sporadic Server [5] are applicable.
+We use a gain time reclaiming mechanism to compensate for the tradeoff among flexibility, efficiency and predictability.
+In our approach, the predictability of hard real-time tasks is strengthened during the design phase and the performance of the whole system is reinforced with gain time reclaiming during run-time.
+It shows that integrating WCET analysis with gain time reclaiming not only may achieve high utilisation and high performance of the whole real-time system, but also keep the flexibility and reusability of the object-oriented real-time applications.
 The major contributions of this paper are: